 First aid for diazomethane inhalations is immediate exposure to fresh air followed by prompt care at an emergency room.
-Because a Safety Data Sheet (SDS) of diazomethane is not available (it is too dangerous to transport), take the SDS for TMS-Diazomethane to inform emergency health care workers of diazomethane’s hazards.
+Because Safety Data Sheets (SDS) of diazomethane is not available (it is too dangerous to transport), take the SDS for TMS-Diazomethane to inform emergency health workers of diazomethane's hazards.

 Eye and skin exposures should be treated by flushing with large quantities of water for 15 minutes.
 Adding soap for skin exposures can help neutralize diazomethane by allowing it to react with a substrate.

 As the nitrosoamine derivative is added, the ether layer will gradually become more yellow.
 After adding ~10-15 grams of the nitrosoamine derivative, the ether layer should have a bright yellow color.
-Depending on the nitrosoamine derivative, this should yield approximately 50-150 mmols of diazomethane.
+Depending on the nitrosoamine derivative, this should yield approximately 50-150 mmol of diazomethane.
 It is now ready for use.
 The generated diazomethane has been dissolved in the ether layer (hence the yellow color) and can be decanted into a container to be placed in storage for short periods of time (see Storage section below), or it can be used immediately.
-When transferring solutions of diazomethane, use plastic (i.e., funnels, pipettes) when possible; sharp/rough edges and scratched glassware can cause diazomethane to detonate.
+When transferring solutions of diazomethane, use plastic (i.e. funnels, pipettes) when possible; sharp, rough ended and scratched glassware can cause diazomethane to detonate.
 If the concentration determination of the diazomethane solution is desired, perform a titration of the yellow diazomethane solution with benzoic acid.
-See all three Organic Syntheses references in this document for anhydrous synthesis of diazomethane.
+See all three Organic Syntheses reference in this document of anhydrous synthesis of diazomethane.

 Do not dispose of diazomethane solutions via normal waste streams due to its explosive and highly toxic nature.
 Quench diazomethane first and then dispose of it through normal waste streams.

-To quench excess diazomethane, add a few drops of acetic acid into the reaction mixture.
-Add drops of acetic acid until the yellow color of the diazomethane disappears and it stops producing nitrogen gas bubbles.
-This also applies to the residual KOH solution left over from the diazomethane generation procedure.
-Add acetic acid until the yellow color disappears.
-The excess diazomethane will react with the acetic acid to produce methyl acetate.
+To quench excess diazomethane, cool the reaction mixture to 0oC and add a few drops of acetic acid into the reaction mixture.
+Add drops of acetic acid until the yellow color of diazomethane disappears and nitrogen gas formation ceases.
+This will also neutralize the residual KOH solution left over from the diazomethane generation procedure.

-It is best to make small amounts of diazomethane as needed, but if the work being done requires periodic small amounts then store ethereal solutions of diazomethane in a freezer in a tightly stoppered (rubber stopper) bottle that has been parafilm-sealed.
-Do not store diazomethane below its melting point (-145oC) as this may cause crystallization that triggers an explosion; avoid cryogenic storage of diazomethane outside the use of dry ice or a freezer.
-Due to diazomethane’s explosive and highly toxic nature, it should be stored in a freezer only for short periods of time (one to two weeks).
+Due to diazomethane's explosive and highly toxic nature, it should be stored in a freezer only for short periods of time (one to two weeks).
+It is best to make small amounts of diazomethane as needed, but if the work being done requires periodic small amounts, then store ethereal solutions of diazomethane in a freezer in a tightly stoppered (rubber stopper) bottle that has been parafilm-sealed.
+Do not store diazomethane below its melting point (-145oC) as this may cause crystallization that triggers an explosion.
+Avoid cryogenic storage of diazomethane outside the use of dry ice or a freezer.
 Be sure the bottle has no scratches and place a few pellets of potassium hydroxide in it as a drying agent.
 Do not use any other drying agent, as diazomethane will react with certain metal ions to cause explosions.
 Be sure to indicate the contents on the container label.
-The precursors (e.g., diazald, N-nitrosomethylurea) should be stored in a refrigerator to help reduce reagent degradation and enhance reagent quality.
+The precursors (e.g. diazald, N-nitrosomethlurea) should be stored in a refrigerator to help reduce reagent degradation and enhance reagent quality.

 Vogel’s Textbook of Practical Organic Chemistry 5th Ed., B.S.
 Furniss; A.J.
 Hannaford; P.W.G.
 Smith; A.R.
 Tatchell, Longman Group UK Limited, 1989, ISBN 0-582-46236-3